 You’ve seen the case studies.

-You’re following Andrej start a site from scratch to being worth $150k.
+People like Andrej starting a site from scratch to be worth $150k.

 You know the risks and are sold on the concept, but now comes the hard part – finding a good domain in a sea of utter trash.